CNAG-Biomedical-Informatics/convert-pheno/docs/csv.md

     Please refer to the [Convert-Pheno tutorial](https://cnag-biomedical-informatics.github.io/convert-pheno/tutorial/#how-to-convert) for more information.

     !!!
-Question "How do I convert other Beacon v2 Models entities?"
+Question "How do I emit more than `individuals`?"
-        We recommend using the maintaned version of the original **Beacon v2 Reference Implementation** tools ([beacon2-ri-tools](https://github.com/mrueda/beacon2-ri-tools)).
+        Mapping-file conversions can also emit synthesized Beacon `datasets` and `cohorts`:

+        ```bash
+        convert-pheno -icsv clinical_data.csv --mapping-file clinical_data_mapping.yaml --entities individuals datasets cohorts --out-dir out/
+        ```

+        The top-level `beacon` section of the mapping file can override metadata for these synthesized entities.
+Raw CSV input does not currently generate first-class Beacon `biosamples`.

     See examples: